Introduction

 We have identified guidance molecules associated with individual VRs that potentially constitute a code set that specifies VSN axon projections and their connection with postsynaptic cells.
 Each receptor type has a unique combination of guidance molecules expressed, which provides a basis for axon segregation and convergence.
 There are a few molecules that are shared broadly by various VSN types.
 These can be used to instruct general spatial locations of the VSN axons.
 For example, Robo2 separates the anterior vs. posterior AOB.
 Knockout of Robo2 causes mistargeting of V2R neurons to the rostral AOB.
 Our models also indicate that Kirrel2 and Kirrel3 are expressed by nearly half of the VR types in partially overlapping patterns.
 Deletion of Kirrel2 or Kirrel3 leads to disorganization of glomeruli in the posterior AOB.
 Protocadherins and tenurins add new dimensions to this code.
 We also identified several guidance molecules that are more specifically associated with individual VRs.
 They could provide additional cues to separate axons that share broadly expressed guidance molecules.

 We have identified lineage relationships among cells in the VNO and a dynamic transcriptional cascade that likely specifies cell types during development.
-We confirm Meis2 and Tfap2e as transcription factors that maintain the V1R and V2R fate.
-We also identify several transcription factors that likely play key roles in specifying these fates.
-For example, the down regulation of Neurog1, but not NeuroD1, is associated with a transition from early INPs to late INPs.
+While our model agrees with that of Katreddi et al26 on the main transcription factors that specify the lineage, it adds more details on both the induction and suppression of genes in specifying the cell fate.
+For example, we confirm Meis2 and Tfap2e as transcription factors that maintain the V1R and V2R fate, but we also found that the down regulation of Neurog1, but not NeuroD1, is associated with a transition from early INPs to late INPs.
 The downregulation of Sp8, Nfib, and Bcl11b is likely important for committing to the V1R lineage for late INPs.
 On the other hand, downregulation of Sp8 and upregulation of Fezf1, Olig2, and Tshz2 likely set up commitment to the OSN fate.
 We also find that in all three lineages, the expression of Tshz2 is associated with transition to the immature neuronal fate from the late INPs.

 In direct contrast, V2R VSNs likely use combinations of transcription factors to specify receptor expression as well as guidance molecules.
 Some of the transcription factors that we observe to be associated with V2R expression are also associated with guidance molecule expression.
 For example, Pou2f1, Atf5, and Zfp268 are involved in both processes.